python/cpython/Doc/library/asyncio-eventloop.rst

    The callback will be invoked by *loop*, along with other queued callbacks and runnable coroutines of that event loop.
-Unlike signal handlers registered using :func:`signal.signal`, a callback registered with this function is allowed to interact with the event loop.
+Unlike signal handlers registered using :func:`signal.signal`, a callback registered with this method is allowed to interact with the event loop.
+Using :func:`signal.signal` instead of this method can also cause the event loop not to awaken in rare situations when a signal is received.

    Raise :exc:`ValueError` if the signal number is invalid or uncatchable.
    Raise :exc:`RuntimeError` if there is a problem setting up the handler.